Higher Order Automatic Differentiation of Higher Order Functions: Extending the language: variant and inductive types

 We additionally consider the following types and terms:

 We extend the type system according to the rules of Fig.~\ref{fig:types2}.

 We can then extend $\Dsynsymbol[(k,R)]$ (again, writing it as $\Dsynsymbol$, for legibility) to our new types and terms by

-To demonstrate the practical use of expressive type systems for differential programming, we consider the following two examples. \begin{exa}[Lists of inputs for neural nets] Usually, we run a neural network on a large data set, the size of which might be determined at runtime.
-To evaluate a neural network on multiple inputs, in practice, one often sums the outcomes.
-This can be coded in our extended language as follows.
+To demonstrate the practical use of expressive type systems for differential programming, we consider the following two examples. \begin{example}[Lists of inputs for neural networks] Typically, we run a neural network on a large dataset, the size of which might be determined at runtime.
+In practice, one often evaluates a neural network on multiple inputs by summing the outcomes.
+This can be written in our extended language as follows.
 Suppose that we have a network $f:\bProd{\reals^n}{P}\To\reals$ that operates on single input vectors.
 We can construct one that operates on lists of inputs as follows: